Want to submit an adventure race to our race calendar? Read our guide first.

 Be the first!

 13th Annual East Grand Adventure Race, Saturday, May 12th 2018.
-Hosted by the East Grand School and Outdoor Education Program
+Hosted by the East Grand School and Outdoor Education Program, directed by Dave Conley of Canoe the Wild.

 WHERE: Danforth, Maine